santhosh-tekuri/picker.nvim/README.md

 mods change the target of search. mod starts with `%`

 - `%mod:term` search for `term` within the target defined `mod`
-- `%mod:` to just filter the items containing non empty mod
+- `%mod:` to just filter the items containing target mod
   - for example `%e:`

 there are three types of mods.